AdamLesage/area-epitech/documentation/technical-and-comparative-study.md

 | Ecosystem                | Expanding    | Mature        | Mature        | Growing       | Mature         | Mature         |
 | Scalability              | High         | High          | Very High     | High          | Very High      | Very High      |

-This combination of Vue.js for the frontend and FastAPI for the backend ensures high performance, simplicity, and maintainability while meeting our application’s requirements.
+This combination of Vue.js for the frontend and Express.js for the backend ensures high performance, simplicity, and maintainability while meeting our application’s requirements.